 How often should I check my tire pressure?

 Experts say that you must check your tire pressure at least once a month and before going on a long trip.
 Also, make it a habit to check your tires every time you fill up your gas tank.
-Ideally, tire pressure should be measured when tires are cold—that is, when you have driven less than a kilometer.
-Otherwise, your tires may have heated up, increasing the inflation pressure inside them by several kilopascals.
+Ideally, tire pressure should be measured when tires are cold—that is, when you have driven less than a mile.
+Otherwise, your tires may have heated up, increasing the inflation pressure inside them by several pounds.
 This is normal.
 Never "bleed" or reduce the inflation pressure in a hot tire.
 Also, don't forget to check the pressure of your spare tire at the same time.

 What is the correct air pressure for my tires?

 There is no universal "right" pressure for all tires.
 The proper inflation level will depend on your vehicle and it may even be different for your front and back tires.
 To find the correct pressure for your tires, look at the tire information placard that’s mounted inside the frame of the driver’s door, in the glove box or inside the fuel door.
 You can also get that information in your vehicle owner’s manual and from your tire service professional.
 It's important to be accurate in filling your tires.
 Don't try to "eyeball" the pressure—a tire can lose half its pressure without looking flat.
 Instead, use a reliable tire pressure gauge.
 It's also a good idea to have your own gauge, because you can’t always count on the gauge on the inflation hose at the gas station.
 According to a study, less than half the service stations with inflation pumps provide a tire pressure gauge for customer use.
-Even if there is one, it may not be accurate—about 20 percent of the gauges on station pumps are damaged or off by 28 kPa (4 psi) or more.
+Even if there is one, it may not be accurate—about 20 percent of the gauges on station pumps are damaged or off by 4 psi (28 kPa) or more.

 How often should I check my wheel alignment?

 Wheel alignment and balancing are important for safety and maximum tread wear from your tires.
 Inspect your tires regularly: at least once a month inspect your tires closely for signs of uneven wear.
 Uneven wear patterns may be caused by improper inflation pressure, misalignment, improper balance or suspension neglect.
 If not corrected, further tire damage will occur.
 These conditions shorten the life of your tires and may result in loss of vehicle control and serious personal injury.
-If any of these conditions exist, the cause may often be corrected at your tire dealer or other service facility.
+If any of these conditions exist, the cause may often be corrected at your tire retailer or other service facility.
 Your tires will then last longer.

 How important is it that I rotate my tires?